第一吃瓜网

 Travel for programmatic purposes, e.g. for training session, continuing education, licensure, or programs for credit is not funded through the Faculty Travel Committee.
 Faculty should process requests for such travel through their Dean, who shall have the discretion to allocate or not allocate funding.
 The Dean may not allocate funds for any travel that falls under the purview of the Faculty Travel Committee.

-II.
 Special Session Faculty Development Grants

 The University makes available several Special Session Faculty Development Grants to promote scholarship and curriculum development efforts by faculty members.
 The Faculty Development Board encourages scholarship and curriculum development proposals from faculty at all stages of their professional development.
 The Faculty Development Board (FDB) shall award stipends of up to $3,000 to successful candidates.